flitbit/oops/README.md

-# Oops - object-oriented programming simplified
+# Oops - object-oriented programming simplified (node-oops)

 A small library that makes object-oriented programming in javascript a little simpler.